 Image source: Pinehall Brick

-Because a whole brick isn’t technically needed for siding, the front face or say 1/3rd of a brick is all that may used, thus the brick veneer becomes an option.
+Because a whole brick isn’t technically needed for siding, the front face or say 1/3rd of a brick is all that is probably needed for good aesthetics, and so the brick veneer becomes an option.

 Brick is among the most durable materials and routinely lasts the lifetime of a home, or at least 50+ years.

-If you like the look of brick but wish to lower the cost, the brick veneer option can help — reducing the price per sq. ft. down to $4 to $6.
+If you like the look of brick but wish to lower the cost of your home exterior remodeling project, then brick veneer option can help — reducing the cost down to between $12.50 and $17.50 per sq. ft. installed.

 The veneer option for brick would have it rank higher on the list, but not be fair to other items on the list.

-An average-sized home will cost between $23,000 and $40,000 for standard brick siding, including installation.
+An average-sized home with 2,000 sq.ft. of siding will cost between $25,000 and $50,000 for the standard brick siding fully installed.